stephenswat/smite/README.md

-# Thread Divergence Overhead Artefact
+# SMITE

-This directory contains the complete code base to generate the model and plots as they are shown in our paper _"Statistically Modelling the Overhead of Thread Divergence in Variable Length SIMT Workloads"_.
+**SMITE** is a Statistical Model for Imbalanced Thread Execution.
+This directory contains the complete code base to generate the model and plots as they are shown in our paper _"Statistically Modelling the Overhead of Thread Imbalance in Stochastic Variable-Length SIMT Workloads"_.
 What follows is a description of the dependencies of this artefact, its directory structure, the methodology to reproduce the figures and tables from the paper, and the ways in which we can generate arbitrary models.

 ## Dependencies